PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-11 09:09:47
+Last updated: 2024-04-11 09:10:23
-Random Quote: Want to know what God thinks of money?
-Take a look at who he gives it to. - Pacho Herrera
+Random Quote: Talkin' to you was one of the best parts of my whole year. - Fezco